- What is the Library's address/ Where is the Library?

 Monday – Thursday: 8 am-9 pm

 (Hours vary during intersession.)

-- Where can I find details on guest computers, wi-fi, printing, and more?
+- I'm a guest.
+Where can I find details on guest computers, wi-fi, printing, and more?

 For details regarding guest access to library resources, tools, & services please see this list:

 - Computers: guest computers are available at the Wimberly Library.
 Please see the library service desk for details regarding username and password access.

 - Wi-Fi: "FAUguest" wireless network is available throughout campus.
 Directions for connecting your device can be found here.
 If at the Wimberly library, please see the library service desk with any questions.